schlingel/cordova-plugin-media/README.md

         var myMedia = new Media("audio/beer.mp3")
         myMedia.play()  // first looks for file in www/audio/beer.mp3 then in <application>/documents/tmp/audio/beer.mp3

+- __automaticallyWaitsToMinimizeStalling__:  The default setting is to disable automatic waits for buffering as this caused "excessive" buffering times on some devices.
+But in other cases it may be beneficial to enable it.
+For this pass the boolean option `automaticallyWaitsToMinimizeStalling` to the `play` method to explicitly set it to `true`, e.g.:

+        var myMedia = new Media("http://live.antenne.at/arr");
+        myMedia.play({ automaticallyWaitsToMinimizeStalling : true });

 ## media.release

 Releases the underlying operating system's audio resources.